mass76620/outages/README.md

 # Outages

-This repo contains code that fetch outages, filter them based on requirements and attach the device name to then POST them to an endpoint.
+This repo contains code that fetches outages, filters them based on requirements and attaches the device name and finally POST them to an endpoint.

 ## Setup (This step in needed to run the tests and run the scripts)